 This interface is intended for remote installation, network management, and service access to the IBM 2216.
-The PCMCIA modem is available in most countries.
-In a few countries, the modem is not available.
-See "Hardware Requirements" on page 3-2 for more information.
+The PCMCIA modem is available in most, but not all, countries.
+See "Hardware Requirements" on page 3-1 for more information.

 Chapter 5.
 Network Planning